dgraph-io/dgraph/wiki/content/deploy/index.md

 can remove it and add a new node to the quorum.
 This endpoint can be used to remove a dead Zero or Dgraph Alpha node.
 To remove dead Zero nodes, pass `group=0` and the id of the Zero node.
+* POST `/enterpriseLicense` This is used for applying the enterprise license (a signed PGP message) to the cluster.

 {{% notice "note" %}}
 Before using the API ensure that the node is down and ensure that it doesn't come back up ever again.